 Desmond Jennings had been with Tampa Bay long enough to have played when they were still the Devil Rays, but his 11-year tenure with the team came to end in 2016 after the veteran outfielder was released in the midst of an unproductive, injury-riddled season.
 In 65 games with the Rays, Jennings slashed a paltry .200/.281/.350 and struck out a career-high 25.8 percent of the time.
 His 73 wRC+ was easily the worst of his MLB career.
 A former 30-plus base stealer in his prime, the 30-year-old has just seven stolen bases in his last two big league seasons (333 plate appearances).
-Jennings may find a new home prior to the 2017 season, but he's unlikely to be of much fantasy interest.
+Jennings signed with the Reds on a minor league deal prior to the 2017 season, but he's unlikely to be of much fantasy interest.
 It seems that his once-tantalizing upside has all but vanished and he'll likely serve as no more than a reserve outfielder in the coming years.

 Jennings agreed to a minor-league contract with the Mets on Wednesday, James Wagner of The New York Times reports.
 Jennings was released by the Reds at the end of March after failing to crack the major-league roster out of camp, but he didn't have to wait very long for another offer to arise.
 The 30-year-old will report to Triple-A Las Vegas, but his extensive major-league experience could help him punch a ticket to the big leagues if anyone in New York's outfield gets hurt.